College of Education > Academics > Leadership, Language & Curriculum > Licensure & Endorsements > English as a Second Language Endorsement

 In today’s increasingly multilingual and multicultural schools, there is an ever-growing need for responsive teachers who nurture students’ ability to speak more than one language.
 English as a Second Language (ESL) educators know how students learn the English language and are passionate advocates for bilingual students.

-The ESL endorsement program offers practicing teachers the opportunity to support educational and social change for traditionally underserved students, families and communities.
+The ESL endorsement program offers practicing licensed teachers the opportunity to support educational and social change for traditionally underserved students, families and communities.
 In just one year, students can complete all of the coursework required to obtain an Illinois state endorsement in ESL; in addition, students in the ESL endorsement program who are bilingual will have the option to take one additional class and a language proficiency exam to earn a Bilingual Education endorsement.

 Program graduates work as ESL teachers in urban and suburban public and private schools, dual language schools and charter schools.
 As the immigrant and English Language Learner (ELL) population continues to grow, so will the need for quality ESL teachers.